-This program is open to students in the Advanced Course.
+This program is open to students in the ROTC Basic Course and Advanced Course.
 It enables them to remain a member of, or join a local Army National Guard unit or U.S. Army Reserve unit as officer trainees while attending college.
 Pay through either of these units is based on that of a Sergeant.
 See the admissions officer or call your local National Guard/Army Reserve recruiter for details.
-Simultaneous Membership Program students receive tuition assistance, Montgomery *GI Bill®, *GI Bill® Kicker, plus monthly drill pay while serving in the National Guard/Army Reserve.
+Simultaneous Membership Program students may receive a scholarship and tuition assistance, Montgomery *GI Bill®, *GI Bill® Kicker, plus monthly drill pay while serving in the National Guard/Army Reserve.

 *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.

 The University of Kentucky is approved by the Kentucky State Approving Agency for Veterans Education (SAA) to offer VA Educational Benefits (GI Bill®) to eligible individuals enrolled in approved programs.